ddulic/hexo-website/source/resume/index.md

 ---

-If you want to contact me, my email is in the pdf version of my resume which can be viewed/downloaded <a class="no-smoothstate" href="/ddulic.pdf">here</a> ( please ignore the somewhat broken links in the pdf, there seems to be an issue in the tool used to generate the pdf :/ ).
+If you want to contact me, my email is in the pdf version of my resume which can be downloaded below.
+Please ignore the somewhat broken links in the pdf, there seems to be an issue in the tool used to generate the pdf :/

+<a class="custom_btn" href="/ddulic.pdf">Download Resume</a>